The Six Types of Shark That Call SeaQuest Home

 The Friendly Shark: Whitespotted Bamboo Shark

-The Whitespotted Bamboo Shark is classified as a “carpet shark,” this means that it is in the Orectolobiformes order.
+The Whitespotted Bamboo Shark is classified as a “carpet shark,” which means that it is in the Orectolobiformes order.
 Carpet sharks interestingly got their name due to the ornate patterns that resemble carpets!
-This breed of sharks are categorized by their gill slits— of which they have five, two spineless dorsal fins, and smallmouth.
-This nocturnal friend is harmless to humans and is occasionally even kept as a pet in larger aquariums.
+This breed of sharks is categorized by their gill slits— of which they have five, two spineless dorsal fins, and a smallmouth.
+This nocturnal friend is harmless to humans and is occasionally kept as a pet in larger aquariums.
 This oviparous shark lays eggs that hatch after 14 or 15 weeks.
-In 2002 there was a riveting account of a female whitespotted bamboo shark hatching eggs without any apparent fertilization!
+In 2002 there was a riveting account of a female white-spotted bamboo shark hatching eggs without any apparent fertilization!

 The Sneaky Shark: Horn Shark